 A calendar is the perfect place for storing all kinds of information: activities, meetings, appointments, to-do’s, deadlines, school activities, etc. And by having all of that information in one place, you won’t lose any of it.

 I like to color code my calendar, that way I can take in a day, a week, or a month with just a glance.
 I use a different color for each member of my family, including our family pets.
 Birthdays and anniversaries have an assigned color.
-And I use a specific color for my blog and Virtual Assistant work.
+And I use a specific color for my blog and social media management work.

-We’ve done a lot of work on our calendar habit, so much so that we started saving hours a day with just this one tool.
-Read more here.
+We’ve done a lot of work on our calendar habit, so much so that we started saving hours a day.
+Learn more: Add Hours to Your Day with One Simple Tool.

 And for those of you pen freaks, like me, these are my favorite calendar color coding pens!